jakewarren/cvrf-review/README.md

 A command line utility for parsing vendor bulletins in CVRF format.

-Currently there is only a Fortinet module that processes Fortinet's RSS feed for new advisories and allows for the user to filter by CVSS score and/or product types to display vulnerabilites of interest.
+Currently there is only a Fortinet module that processes Fortinet's RSS feed for new advisories and allows the user to filter by CVSS score and/or product types to display vulnerabilities of interest or check whether specific product versions are affected.

 ## Install